synapsestudios/draftjs-editor/README.md

 ## API

 ### `Props`
+Props are automatically passed onto the DraftJS Editor component.
+Anything usable from the api can also be passed into DraftJSEditor.

+* `containerStyle` (object) - passes inline styling directly into the parent component of the editor.
+This can also be modified by using CSS to style the class name `DraftJSEditor-root`
 * `className` (string) - Classes to add to the editor component
 * `id` (string) - ID to add to the editor component
 * `customBlocks` (object) - An object containing the custom blocks you want the editor to render, see `defaultBlocks` for examples